-Speakers have to be one of the most difficult decisions you need to make when setting up your home DJ studio.
-There is a lot to consider and when it comes to speakers.
-Picking a specific pair that was reasonably priced but still offered up solid performance was no easy task.
+Speakers have to be one of the most difficult decisions you need to make when setting up your home studio.
+There is a lot to consider when it comes to speakers, and picking a specific pair that features a reasonable price but still offers up solid performance is no easy task.
+In this review, we check out the Eris E5 and 5BT.
+Both of which fit the bill perfectly.

 PreSonus Eris E5